silvacms/documentation/source/buildout.rst

      products +=
          ${distros-extra:location}

-  You can mention more than one URL of course.
+  You can use more than one URL of course.

 * Software coming from a SVN repository: